Void-i/BassPlugLite/README.md

 ##BassPlugLite

-BassPlug Lite is intended to replace the annoying xhila autowoot script for Plug.DJ.
-BassPlugLite does not send adfly links every time the user joins the booth, unlike xhila.
-It is also slightly more configurable due to the fact that there are buttons to toggle autojoin and autowoot.
+BassPlug Lite is a lightweight autowoot script for Plug.DJ..

 Functions of BassPlugLite -

-BPL provides 2 simple functions for people who want a very lightweight script -
+BPL provides 1 simple functions for people who want a very lightweight script -

 Function 1.
 Autowoot - Automatically woots a new song<br>
-Function 2.
-Autojoin - Automatically joins the DJ booth or waitlist after your song is over.

-Additionally, a !disable command is provided for room moderators which gives them the ability to turn of a user's autojoin.

 For installation instructions go here: http://derpthebass.github.io/BassPlugLite/